What Is Micellar Water, and Should I Be Using It?

-One dermatologist explains the gentlest (and possibly most confusing) skincare product you should be using.
+One dermatologist explains the gentlest (and possibly most confusing) skincare product you should be using: micellar water.

 Why You Should Use Micellar Water

-So, why do you need it?
+So, why do you need micellar cleansing water?
 Doesn’t cleanser do the same thing?
 Well... not exactly.
 “I like micellar water as part of a double cleanse," explains Gohara.
-"It gets rid of the big stuff like makeup, oil, and dirt.
-While the gentle non-soap cleanser takes care of the nitty-gritty grime hiding deep in the pores,” says Gohara.
+"It gets rid of the big stuff like makeup, oil, and dirt while the gentle non-soap cleanser takes care of the nitty-gritty grime hiding deep in the pores,” says Gohara.

-Ready to Test it Out?
+Ready to Test Out Micellar Water?
 Try These Brands

 Are you convinced yet?
-If you’re thinking about trying micellar water, Bioderma Sensibo H2O Micellar Water has been a staple of mine for two years and has yet to let me down.
-Gohara loves La Roche-Posay, which is available at Target, but you can find micellar water at any drugstore near you.
+If you’re thinking about trying micellar water, Bioderma Sensibo H2O Micellar Water ($12; amazon.com) has been a staple of mine for two years and has yet to let me down.
+Gohara loves La Roche-Posay ($20; amazon.com), but you can also find micellar water at any drugstore near you– a drugstore favorite is the Garnier micellar water ($7; target.com).
 Since it’s growing in popularity, everyone has been jumping on the micellar water train, and believe me, you don’t want to miss out.